Bundles of generalized theta functions over abelian surfaces: The Verlinde bundles in degree

 .1in {\it Step 4.} With this understood, we calculate where $\xi=\langle \zeta^{-1}, z\rangle$ runs through the non-trivial $\delta$-roots of $1$.

-We now claim that where the last bundle carries a trivial $Z$-linearization.
-Indeed, let $\Theta''\to A''$ be the polarization such that Also, write $\Theta'=\pi^{\star} \Theta'',$ hence $\chi(\Theta')=ab$.
-We introduce the Mukai vectors Observe that These equalities imply giving the claim.
-Here, we factored $i=i_1\circ i_2$ where are induced by pullback by $p$ and pushforward by $\pi$.
-Finally, the equivariant identification is implied by the discussion ending Subsection \ref{ga}.
+We now claim that where the last bundle carries a trivial $Z$-linearization and the vector $w'$ is specified below.
+Indeed, let $\Theta''\to A''$ be the symmetric polarization such that Also, write $\Theta'=\pi^{\star} \Theta'',$ hence $\chi(\Theta')=ab$.
+Let $w=(r', k\Theta, \chi')$ where $r'=rh, \,\,\chi'=-\chi h$.
+We introduce the Mukai vectors Observe that These equalities imply that which together then give \eqref{izp}.
+Here, we factored where are induced by pullback by $p$ and pushforward by $\pi$ respectively, and the corresponding Mukai vectors are For instance, to justify the first identity in \eqref{iotap}, note that tautologically we have for any complex $F$ representing the vector $w$.
+Equation \eqref{iotap} follows by recalling the normalization conventions for theta bundles in Section \ref{sec2}.
+Specifically, if $F$ is suitably normalized as in \eqref{conv1}, then $p_{\star}F$ represents the vector $aw''$ and also satisfies convention \eqref{conv1}. .05in